 On average, Surrey Fire and Rescue Service responds to 30 accidental dwelling fires each year caused by smoking.
 Smoking materials were also found the source of ignition in over a third of the county's fire fatalities.

-Surrey Fire and Rescue Service is working with the Smokefree Surrey Alliance to promote Smokefree Homes across the county and to remind residents that smoking at home is not without risk.
+Surrey Fire and Rescue Service is working across the county and reminding residents that smoking at home is not without risk.

 To keep your home free from fire, Surrey Fire and Rescue Service gives the following advice.